katcipis/sophia/notes/books/designing-data-intensive-apps.md

 things aggressively is not an option (or maybe it is, that is an interesting open question on my mind).

+### The Tale Of The Incremental Counter

+As an example of the challenges that come with data replication an issue that happened with Github is mentioned.
+When using MySQL an out of date follower was promoted as leader.
+One table had an incremental counter as ID (instead of some sort of UUID), and this ID was replicated on other system and used to correlated with other data, in this specific case Redis.

+What happened is that writes done on the old leader had ID X, and that ID X was correlated on Redis for data of a specific user, when the outdated follower assumed as leader it kept incrementing its outdated counter and it gave the same ID to a different user.
+So the system showed information stored on Redis from user X to user Y, because it re-used the same ID.

+It is a tale on how failure scenarios on distributed systems can be quite complex and also a tale of maybe always using UUIDs as IDs ?
+At least it would made it much harder for this to happen (theoretically not impossible though).

 ## RPC

 The RPC abstraction is a subject very close to my hearth, specially because I